andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

   }
 }
 ```
-When ever I wanted to turn debugger on, I could just set in console:
+Whenever I wanted to turn debugger on, I could just set in console:
 ```javascript
 IS_DEBUGGER_ENABLED = true
 ```